 CSUN may provisionally admit first-time freshman applicants based on their academic preparation through the junior year of high school and planned coursework for the senior year.
 The campus will monitor the final terms of study to ensure that admitted students complete their secondary school studies satisfactorily, including the required college preparatory subjects, and graduate from high school.
 Students are required to submit an official transcript after graduation to certify that all coursework has been satisfactorily completed.
 Official high school transcripts must be received prior to the deadline set by the university.
 In no case may documentation of high school graduation be received any later than the census date for a student’s first term of CSU enrollment.
 A campus may rescind admission decisions, cancel financial aid awards, withdraw housing contracts and cancel any university registration for students who are found to be ineligible after the final transcript has been evaluated.

-Applicants will qualify for regular (non-provisional) admission when the University verifies that they have graduated and received a diploma from high school, have a qualifiable minimum eligibility index, have completed the comprehensive pattern of college preparatory “a–g” subjects and, if applying to an impacted program or campus, have met all supplementary criteria.
+Applicants will qualify for regular (non-provisional) admission when the university verifies that they have graduated and received a high school diploma, have earned a qualifiable minimum eligibility index, have completed the comprehensive pattern of college preparatory “a–g” subjects and, if applying to an impacted program or campus, have met all supplementary criteria.

 For more information, see CSUN Provisional Admission.

-The California State University requires that first-time freshman applicants complete, with grades of “C” or better, a comprehensive pattern of college preparatory study totaling 15 units.
+The CSU requires that first-time freshman applicants complete, with grades of “C-” or better, a comprehensive pattern of college preparatory study totaling 15 units.
 A “unit” is one year of study in high school.

 - 2 years of social science, including 1 year of U.S. history, or U.S. history and government

 - 4 years of English

-- 3 years of math (algebra, geometry and intermediate algebra)
+- 3 years of math (algebra, geometry and intermediate algebra; four years recommended)